mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 Objects hold a state; they hold a group of variables/properties and functions.
 <img src="https://user-images.githubusercontent.com/31917400/40880031-e6666272-66a1-11e8-998b-79bff37b4b29.jpg" />

-Step_1: import the statement('car file') and make a 2D world of 0's, then declare a car's **initial state** variable.
+Step_1: import the statement(car-'class' file) and make a 2D world of 0's, then declare a car's **initial state** variable.
  - initial_position: [y, x] (top-left corner)
  - velocity: [vy, vx] (moving to the right)
 ```